dominik-pichler/Review_me_if_you_can/README.md

 | Issue_Entities           | TEXT      |
 | Issue_Entities_Adjectives | TEXT      |

 For simplification purposes this table is also stored in the AWS RDS.
-Of course arguments for storing this data in a NoSQL Table like MongoDB could be made, but due to the limited scope of this project I have decided to keep the overhead low and not setup another DB.
+Of course arguments for storing this data in a NoSQL Table like MongoDB or AWS Dynamo DB could be made, but due to the limited scope of this project I have decided to keep the overhead low and not setup another DB.

 **Side Node:**
-For this demonstration purpose, the production data has been used and been anonymized using `data_anonimizer.py` and stored in `data\demo_data.csv`
+For this demonstration purpose, the production data has been used and been anonymized using `src/data_anonimizer.py` and stored in `data\demo_data.csv`

 ### Architecture